 - 1.1.
 Remove any existing wall base, shoe molding, quarter round or doorway threshold. - 1.2.
-If installation is above or at grade, poly-film is recommended but not necessary. - 1.3.
+Prior to installing flooring, roll out 6mil poly-film with seams overlapped 8".
+Fasten seams every 18" -24" with duct tape or poly tape.
+Run the outside edges of film up the perimeter of wall 4" (trim after flooring installation is complete). - 1.2.1.
+If installation is above grade, poly-film is recommended but not necessary. - 1.3.
 Determine the longest, straightest wall to begin installation; this is usually an exterior wall. - 1.4.
 Measure the total width of the flooring (including the tongue), plus 1⁄4" for expansion.
 Measure out this distance in at least 2 places from the starting wall and 12" from the corners.
 Then, snap a chalk line parallel to the starting wall.